gvwilson/sensibleadventures/nardica/nardica.md

 Wales mused.

 "Don't patronize me," the old woman snapped.
-"We have eighteen dead and twice that many injured, including the local copy of the governor.
+"We have eight dead and twice that many injured, including the local copy of the governor.
 If it was China or Nova Zembla or one of the others then yes, we're poached,